ikolomi/spring-data-valkey/MIGRATION.md

 </build>
 ```

-Note: You can continue using Lettuce or Jedis if preferred.
+Note: You can continue using Lettuce or Jedis if preferred, but Valkey GLIDE is recommended for optimal performance and full Valkey support.

 ### Gradle